jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 </div>
 </div>

-The algorithm starts by placing the initial water center tile.
+The algorithm starts by placing the initial water center tile (almost).
 This placement immediately constrains the neighboring cells - they now know they need to connect to water on at least one side.

 **Step 3 - Propagate Constraints**